AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Important Notices in Aviatrix Release 6.7.1376**

-- **AVX-26277** - Controllers running earlier versions of Aviatrix Controller software on AWS AMI version 051022 (released May 1, 2022) will halt due to resource exhaustion after a period of time depending on the level of activity the Controller sees.
+- **AVX-26277** - Controllers running earlier versions of Aviatrix Controller software on AWS AMI version 051022 (released June 9, 2022) will halt due to resource exhaustion after a period of time depending on the level of activity the Controller sees.
 If using AWS AMI version 051022, you must upgrade to version 6.7.1376 (or 6.6.5712) to prevent this behavior.

 **Enhancements in Aviatrix Release 6.7.1376**